 Cryptocurrency wallets are also known for their slow transaction speed.
 At Oodles, the development of a crypto wallet with the lightning-fast network, sidechain, and batch processing significantly decreases transaction processing speeds.

-The key issue with crypto wallets is security threats and hacks.
+A key issue with crypto wallets is security threats and hacks.
 Oodles implements standard encryption and decryption mechanisms as well as develops both hot and cold wallets to bring chances of hacks from minimum to none, among other security measures like 2-FA and DDoS implementation.